opensourceios/mathee/README.md

 # Guess My Number Fun (iOS)
-- Under construction.
-Become a Beta Tester!
-Contact me via my website.
+- 4 'guess my number' games in 1!
 - Found a bug?
 Want a feature?
 Check [TODO.md](TODO.md) to see if it's already in the queue.
 If it is not, let me know: [https://danispringer.github.io](https://danispringer.github.io)

 # How To Run